Forge-Srl/gushio/README.md

 }
 ```

-The values of the flags are provided as an object in the third parameter of the `run` function.
+The values of the flags are provided as an object in the second parameter of the `run` function.

 #### Script metadata